 As Sure as the Rain won Silver Award by the International Independent Film Awards in Los Angeles.
 I co-wrote the script and co-edited this feature-length essay film by artist and filmmaker Nick Stewart.
 Music by Nils Frahm.
-Now playing at Tao Films.
 The activist and thinker Dougald Hine wrote this.

 “Superbe graphisme- Belle illustration d’un sujet grave.
 Livre très réussi.”